ChrisTohFer/GE2/README.md

 ### Sharpmake

 Sharpmake is an open source tool built by Ubisoft which is used to generate visual studio project and solution files via C# scripts.
 It's very useful for cleanly defining the settings and dependencies for a large number of projects.
 This may be similar to other tools such as CMake, although admittedly I haven't used CMake so I can't say for certain! (one day I'll resolve this).
+You can find more on sharpmake here: https://github.com/ubisoft/Sharpmake

 The sharpmake folder is split into the sharpmake application (containing exe and dll files which don't need to be touched) and Scripts folders.
 The scripts folder contains a C# solution that defines all the properties and dependencies of the C++ solution used to build GE2 - I won't be documenting how this works for the time being unless I find more time or it grows more complicated.